4GeeksAcademy/cybersecurity-syllabus/00-prework/virtual-machines-for-cybersecurity.md

 # Virtual Machines and projects to practice cybersecurity

+At 4Geeks, we like our students to learn in real-life environments similar to those they will find once they get a job in the field.
+That is why we like using virtual machines instead of cloud services like HackABox, TryHackMe, etc. We recommend using cloud services once you get familiar with installing and using real-life setups.

-Using virtual machines (VMs) is a great way to learn cybersecurity in a controlled and isolated environment.
-Several VMs are designed specifically for security training, ranging from beginner to advanced levels.
+On the other hand, using a virtual machine is strongly recommended because you will be hacking a lot.
+You don't want your personal computer to become vulnerable or hacked; using virtual machines (VMs) is a great way to learn cybersecurity in a controlled and isolated environment.

+We use a mix of internal and public domain VMs designed specifically for security training, ranging from beginner to advanced levels.
 These include pre-configured vulnerable applications and systems, which are ideal for practicing penetration testing, vulnerability analysis, and exploitation.

 ## 1. Metasploitable 2 and 3

 - **Difficulty Level**: Beginner to Intermediate
 - **Operating System**: Linux
 - **Ideal Practices**: Network security, service exploitation, vulnerability assessment
-- **Lab Exercises**:
+- **Some example exercises you can do**:
   - Exploit known vulnerabilities in services like FTP, SSH, and HTTP.
   - Practice securing misconfigured services and permissions.
   - Use tools like Nmap and Metasploit to conduct penetration testing.